-The flavors of black beans, onions, garlic, and tomatoes combine together to create a savory, hearty, and warming soup that’s perfect for any occasion.
+The flavors of black beans (see also this list of recipes that use a can of black beans), onions, garlic, and tomatoes combine together to create a savory, hearty, and warming soup that’s perfect for any occasion.

 But if you’re looking to make your soup a little creamier, there are a few tricks you can use.

 You can use cornstarch to thicken a black bean soup.
 Combine 1 tablespoon of cornstarch with 3 tablespoons of cold water in a small bowl.
 Stir to combine, then whisk the mixture into the soup until it thickens.

 In this post, I’m going to tell you how to thicken up your black bean soup without using a lot of additional ingredients!

 How to Thicken Black Bean Soup (10 Easy Ways)

 You can thicken it up for an even more rich and comforting texture!

 There are several methods to achieve this, so I’m going to show you my favorite ways to thicken black bean soup: